Making plans: A guide to parenting arrangements after separation or divorce

 - health care

-- you and the other parent consult each other and make the decisions together
+- Joint decision-making responsibility: You and the other parent consult each other and make the decisions together.

-- you're responsible for some decisions (for example, health and religion) and the other parent is responsible for other decisions (for example, education)
+- Divided (parallel) decision-making responsibility: You are responsible for some decisions (for example, on health and religion), and the other parent is responsible for other decisions (for example, on education).

-On the other hand, if you and the other parent are not able to get along, having to make decisions together or divided decision-making may expose your children to conflict.
-For example, if one of you is responsible for health decisions and the other is responsible for decisions about education, a disagreement could arise about whether a particularly demanding school program will affect the children's health.
+On the other hand, if you and the other parent aren’t able to get along or if there is a power imbalance because of abuse, having to make decisions together or divided decision-making may expose your children to conflict.
+For example, if one of you is responsible for health decisions and the other is responsible for decisions about education, you might disagree about whether a particularly demanding school program will affect the children's health.
 It's important to consider how you would resolve these types of disagreements.

 You must think about safety when you develop parenting arrangements.
-Joint decision-making generally isn't appropriate in situations where there are ongoing safety concerns due to spousal violence, since it can provide an opportunity for continued control of one parent by the other.
-For more information, please see Section 6: Special Issues.
+Joint decision-making responsibility generally isn't appropriate in situations where there are ongoing safety concerns due to violence between parents.
+Arrangements that require regular contact or communication between parents may lead to opportunities for further family violence.
+For more information, please see Section 6: Special issues.

-If you're not making a parenting arrangement under the Divorce Act, you will want to visit your provincial or territorial family law website for information about the laws of your province or territory.
+If you're not making parenting arrangements under the Divorce Act, you may want to visit your provincial or territorial government website for information about family law in your area.